A Quick Guide to RSU Tax Rates in Washington

 2. Sell Stock ASAP

 One of the best ways to eliminate your capital gains taxes is to sell your shares immediately – as in, the very same day that they vest.
 There will not be any time for them to lose or gain value, thus negating the need for capital gains tax.
+That said, the optimal time to sell your RSUs can depend on your goals and portfolio.
+Sometimes it makes more sense to hold, plan for the tax, and enjoy bigger gains down the road.

 3. Tax Deductions